-Financial assets measured at FVOCI reserve
+Financial assets measured at fair value through other comprehensive income (FVOCI) reserve

-The financial assets measured at FVOCI reserve includes the cumulative net change in the fair value of financial assets measured at FVOCI investment securities until the investment is derecognised or impaired.
+The financial assets measured at fair value through other comprehensive income (FVOCI) reserve includes the cumulative net change in the fair value of financial assets measured at fair value through other comprehensive income (FVOCI) investment securities until the investment is derecognised or impaired.

-As at 31 December 2019, financial assets measured at FVOCI reserve is TL 8,478 (31 December 2018 TL 9,521).
+As at 31 December 2020, financial assets measured at fair value through other comprehensive income (FVOCI) reserve is TL 5,569 net of tax (31 December 2019 TL 8,478 net of tax).